MBA, MAcc, and Online MAcc

 Non-matriculated MBA and MAcc Students

-- They have achieved a 3.0 GPA in their last 60 credits hours or a 3.0 overall GPA for their undergraduate degree at an accredited university;
+- They have had two years of work experience after the completion of their undergraduate studies and they have achieved a 3.0 GPA in their last 60 credits hours or a 3.0 overall GPA for their undergraduate degree at an accredited university;

 At any point up to four years after successful course completion (defined as “B” or better), should the student decide to apply to the MBA or MAcc program and be accepted, these courses will be “transferred” and count towards the completion of the degree.